Skip to content

 Withdrawing an application following submission

 If you discover that you have made an error following submission of your application, that may have a detrimental effect on you possibly being shortlisted for that post, you are able to withdraw that application by going to ‘Application Submission Status’ and clicking the withdraw button for that post.
-If the closing date has not passed, you may then submit a new application.
-Unfortunately, the details from the withdrawn application will not appear on the new application, and you will have to re-enter details that are specific to the post eg statement of application and supporting documentation.
+If the closing date has not passed, you may then resubmit your application.

-Please note that if you withdraw your application once the vacancy has passed its closing date you will not be able to submit a new application for this job and will have prevented yourself from being considered for the role
+Please note that if you withdraw your application once the vacancy has passed its closing date you will not be able to resubmit your application for this job and will have prevented yourself from being considered for the role

 Closing dates for Posts